Skip to main content

 Financing a hotel or motel is part real estate, part operating business.
 Here's how lenders assess occupancy, RevPAR, flag/franchise, and the down payment you'll need in Canada.

-A hotel or motel is one of the most operationally intensive properties you can finance — the building only earns if the business runs well.
-Lenders treat hospitality as a hybrid of commercial real estate and an active operating business, so the metrics are different from a standard commercial mortgage.
-Here's how it works in Canada.
+A hotel or motel is one of the most operationally intensive properties you can finance — the building only earns money if the business behind it runs well.
+That's why lenders treat hospitality as a hybrid: part commercial real estate, part active operating business.
+The underwriting borrows from both worlds, so the metrics, the down payment, and the documents look different from a standard commercial mortgage.
+Here's how hotel and motel financing actually works in Canada in 2026.

 The short answer

-Hotel and motel financing is a specialized commercial mortgage underwritten on the property's hospitality performance — occupancy, average daily rate (ADR), and revenue per available room (RevPAR) — plus the strength of any franchise "flag."
-Expect larger down payments (commonly 30–40%+) and heavy emphasis on the operating numbers and your experience.
-See hotel financing options.
+Hotel and motel financing is a specialized commercial mortgage underwritten on the property's hospitality performance — occupancy, average daily rate (ADR), and revenue per available room (RevPAR) — combined with the strength of any franchise "flag," the location, and the experience of the sponsor (you).
+Expect larger down payments than for a typical commercial building, commonly in the 30–45% range, with terms priced to the deal's risk and a heavy emphasis on the operating numbers.
+If you want a fast read on a specific property, ask Maya or talk to a broker.

 Flagged vs. independent